yezero/sandstorm/docs/vagrant-spk/customizing.md

 Frequently this is something like `nginx` serving static files and reverse proxying for some other backend service.
-You want to run this last because accepting requests on port 8000 is how you signal to the Sandstorm platform that your application is completely up and ready for use.
+You want to run this last because accepting requests on port 8000 is how you signal to the Thurly platform that your application is completely up and ready for use.
 If you do this before your backend is ready to go, users could get e.g. 502 errors or see a broken page on first load - a poor first experience.